jitpack/jitpack.io/API.md

 **DELETE** `/builds/:groupId/:artifactId/:tag`

 You need to be authenticated when deleting a build and your user needs to have push permissions to the git repository.
+Note that you can only delete failed builds, snapshot builds or tag builds newer than 7 days.
+Older versions can't be deleted because there could be builds depending on those versions.

 Example:
 `/builds/com.github.jitpack/maven-simple/1.0`